 This solicitation is made by our Board and we will bear the entire cost of soliciting proxies.
 We have retained Broadridge Financial Solutions, Inc. to assist in obtaining proxies by mail, facsimile or e-mail from registered stockholders, brokers, bank nominees and other institutions for the Annual Meeting.
-The estimated costs for this service is approximately \$15,000.
+The estimated costs for this service is approximately \$25,000.
 We will also bear the costs of preparation, assembly, printing and mailing of any printed proxy statements requested by stockholders, the proxy card and any additional information furnished to stockholders.
 We will provide copies of solicitation materials to banks, brokerage houses, fiduciaries and custodians holding in their names shares of our common stock that are beneficially owned by others for forwarding to the beneficial owners that have requested printed materials.
 We may reimburse persons representing beneficial owners of common stock for their costs of forwarding solicitation materials to the beneficial owners.
-Solicitations will be made primarily through the Notice and the solicitation materials made available via the Internet, via e-mail or in print to those who request copies, but may be supplemented by telephone, telegram, facsimile or personal solicitation by our directors, executive officers, employees or other agents.
+Solicitations will be made primarily through the Notice and the solicitation materials made available via the Internet, via e-mail or in print to those who request copies, but may be supplemented by telephone, telegram, facsimile or personal solicitation by our directors, executive officers or employees.
 No additional compensation will be paid to these individuals for these services.
 In addition, we may engage a proxy solicitation firm to assist us in soliciting proxies.
+We may pay additional compensation to Broadridge Financial Solutions, Inc. or other proxy solicitation firms to assist us in soliciting proxies.